Alex Lincoln

-Lincoln attended Murphy High School in Mobile, AL. Lincoln later played college football for Auburn University, where he was roommates with Heath Evans, a fullback on the 2007 New England Patriots.
-He was selected as the ninth pick of the seventh round in the 2001 NFL Draft.
+Lincoln attended Murphy High School in Mobile, Alabama.
+Lincoln later played college football for Auburn University, where he was roommates with Heath Evans, a fullback on the 2007 New England Patriots.
+He was selected 209th overall in the seventh round in the 2001 NFL draft.
 Mel Kiper Jr. had noted Lincoln in his list of top inside linebackers available in the draft.

 Lincoln is general manager of Athletes' Performance Florida, located in Gulf Breeze, FL, on the Baptist Healthcare campus adjoining the Andrews Institute of orthopaedic surgeon James Andrews.